-CARS.COM — There are many pieces to the puzzle of equipment that is the air conditioner, but one vital component of your car's cool air worth noting is the air-conditioning condenser.
-A/C condenser is a radiator positioned between the car's grille and the engine-cooling radiator in which the gaseous refrigerant sheds heat and returns to a liquid state.
+There are many pieces to the puzzle of equipment that is the car air conditioner, but one vital component of your vehicle's cool air system is the air-conditioning condenser.
+A/C condenser is a radiator positioned between the car's grille and the radiator for the motor.
+In the condenser, the gaseous refrigerant sheds heat and returns to a liquid state.
 In other words, the condenser condenses the refrigerant from a gas to a liquid.

-The liquid refrigerant, Freon, flows to the evaporator inside the dashboard, where it cools the cabin.
+The liquid refrigerant flows to the evaporator inside the dashboard, where it cools the cabin.
 Is your car not cool enough for you, at least temperature-wise?
-The warm airflow might result from a clogged A/C condenser coil or disabled cooling fan.
+The warm air might be the result of a clogged A/C condenser coil or disabled cooling fan.
 A leak in the condenser also will result in a loss of refrigerant and, subsequently, less ability to shed heat and, thus, warmer air in the vehicle.

 How do I know if my air-conditioning condenser has gone bad?